Mischievous Kiss: Love in Tokyo

-Mischievous Kiss: Love in Tokyo (イタズラなKiss〜Love in TOKYO, Itazura na Kiss: Love in Tokyo) is a 2013 Fuji TV Japanese soap opera, starring Honoka Miki and Yuki Furukawa in the lead roles.
-It aired from March 29, 2013, to July 19, 2013 with 16 episodes.
-In early October 2013, it was announced on the official website of Mischievous Kiss: Love in Tokyo that there is a green light for a second season.
+Mischievous Kiss: Love in Tokyo (イタズラなKiss〜Love in TOKYO, Itazura na Kiss: Love in Tokyo) is a 2013 Japanese television drama based on the manga Itazura na Kiss by Kaoru Tada.
+Starring Honoka Yahagi and Yuki Furukawa in the lead roles, it aired on Fuji Television from March 29, 2013, to July 19, 2013, with 16 episodes.
+In early October 2013, it was announced on the official website of Mischievous Kiss: Love in Tokyo that the series was renewed for a second season.
 It was announced that a special titled Love in Okinawa would air on September 12, 2014.
 The second season began airing on November 24, 2014.
-Anime streaming service Crunchyroll acquired the streaming rights on January 6, 2014.
-It is based on the series of comics Itazura na Kiss.
+The anime streaming service Crunchyroll acquired the streaming rights on January 6, 2014.

 Background

 It is based on the manga Itazura Na Kiss written and illustrated by Tada Kaoru.
-The Japanese soap opera is the fifth television adaptation of the manga, following the Japanese live-action Itazura na Kiss in 1996, the Taiwanese It Started with a Kiss in 2005, its sequel They Kiss Again in 2007, Korean Playful Kiss in 2010, the Thai kiss me in 2015, and the Chinese Miss in Kiss in 2016.
+The Japanese soap opera is the fifth television adaptation of the manga, following the Japanese live-action Itazura na Kiss in 1996, the Taiwanese It Started with a Kiss in 2005, its sequel They Kiss Again in 2007, Korean Playful Kiss in 2010, the Thai Kiss Me in 2015, and the Chinese Miss in Kiss in 2016.